weavc-org/enigma/README.md

 ## M3 Enigma Emulator

-Python based M3 Enigma emulator with a flask based web interface (or cli).
+Python based M3 Enigma emulator with a flask based web interface (and cli).
 I originally created the CLI based emulator for a project in university, has since been updated, tidied up, a flask web interface added and tests have been done.

 ### Usage